eth-cscs/spack-batteries-included/README.md

 $ spack --version
 ```

-If you insist on runnin spack.x in Docker, this is how to do it:
+If you insist on running spack.x in Docker, this is how to do it:

 ```console
 $ sudo docker run --privileged --device /dev/fuse -it -v $PWD/spack.x:/bin/spack.x ubuntu:18.04